htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

 individually.
 This example works for the *condor_schedd*, and more local configuration can, and likely would be specified.

-Also note that each daemon’s log file must be specified individually, and in two places: one specification is for use by the *condor_master*, and the other is for use by the daemon itself.
-In the example, the ``XYZZY`` *condor_schedd* configuration variable ``SCHEDD.XYZZY.SCHEDD_LOG`` definition references the *condor_master* daemon’s ``XYZZY_LOG``.
+Also note that each daemon's log file must be specified individually, and in two places: one specification is for use by the *condor_master*, and the other is for use by the daemon itself.
+In the example, the ``XYZZY`` *condor_schedd* configuration variable ``SCHEDD.XYZZY.SCHEDD_LOG`` definition references the *condor_master* daemon's ``XYZZY_LOG``.

 Comments and Line Continuations
 -------------------------------